edwardspec/fudocgenerator/README.md

 ### TODO (things to improve)

-- generate pages for uncraftable crafting stations (e.g. Infinity Express) if they have recipes. (currently the page "Infinity Express" is not generated, because it's not Input/Output of any recipe)
 - improve handling of situations when multiple items have the same visible name (e.g. "Ancient Artifact").
 They should have separate articles (how to name these pages?).
 - add images (can we do it, given the way images are stored in the mod)?
 - support color cores in descriptions, etc. (like "^green;Some green text^reset;")